postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ### Navigating the console

-In the console, you will see network information, request and response headers and body for each request, together with any console output messages coming from your scripts.
+The console displays network information and the request and response headers and body for each request, together with any console output messages coming from your scripts.

 Filter by log message type under **All Logs**.
 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> to turn timestamps and network information on or off.